EnviroDIY/ModularSensors/README.md

 - **sensorsSleep()** - This puts all sensors to sleep (ie, cuts power).
 Returns true.
 - **sensorsWake()** - This wakes all sensors (ie, gives power).
 Returns true.
 - **updateAllSensors()** - This updates all sensor values.
 To save time, if two variables from the same sensor are in sequence in the pointer array, the update function will only be called for the first variable in the sequence.
 Returns true.
-- **printSensorData(Stream *stream)** - This prints curent sensor values along with metadata to a stream.
+- **printSensorData(Stream stream)** - This prints curent sensor values along with metadata to a stream.
 By default, it will print to the first Serial port.
+Note that the input is a pointer to a stream instance.
 - **generateSensorDataCSV()** - This returns an Arduino String containing comma separated list of sensor values.
 This string does _NOT_ contain a timestamp of any kind.

 ### <a name="ArrayExamples"></a>SensorArray Examples: